-Saudi Public Debt & Sukuk in a time of COVID-19 and low oil prices
+Saudi public debt and sukuk in a time of COVID-19 and low oil prices

 This fund-raising strategy will continue for the next few years as the Kingdom tries to grapple with the vagaries of oil market dynamics, the impact of COVID-19, regional geopolitical tensions especially with Iran and to a lesser extent Qatar, and reining in the budget deficit.

-In its latest Article IV Consultation with Saudi Arabia last September, the Executive Directors of the International Monetary Fund (IMF) confirmed that, “the DMO of the Saudi Ministry of Finance has published an Annual Borrowing Plan and issuance calendar for domestic debt for the first time; extended the yield curve through the issuance of a 30-year Sukuk; established the primary dealer system, and the first foreign investor has been permitted into the debt market.
-The domestic investor base is also being broadened through the issuance of small denomination Sukuk.
+In its latest Article IV Consultation with Saudi Arabia last September, the Executive Directors of the International Monetary Fund (IMF) confirmed that “the DMO of the Saudi Ministry of Finance has published an Annual Borrowing Plan and issuance calendar for domestic debt for the first time; extended the yield curve through the issuance of a 30-year sukuk; established the primary dealer system, and the first foreign investor has been permitted into the debt market.
+The domestic investor base is also being broadened through the issuance of small denomination sukuk.
 The CMA indicated that work is underway to launch a derivatives market by year-end as part of reforms to further deepen the domestic financial market.”

-The longer Sukuk maturity, according to the DMO, “will help develop the pricing process for Saudi sovereign issuances through building up a yield curve for longer tenor issuances of up to 30 years, which would support infrastructure projects, as well as public and private sector debt issuances, and also serve as a reference point to price mortgage and savings products by having it as a risk-free point on, which price models are based on, and will also provide new investment products for the local market creating a new investor base such as pension funds, endowments, and insurance companies.”
+The longer sukuk maturity, according to the DMO, “will help develop the pricing process for Saudi sovereign issuances through building up a yield curve for longer tenor issuances of up to 30 years, which would support infrastructure projects, as well as public and private sector debt issuances, and also serve as a reference point to price mortgage and savings products by having it as a risk-free point on which price models are based on, and will also provide new investment products for the local market, creating a new investor base such as pension funds, endowments and insurance companies.”

 Saudi Arabia remains predominantly an oil-based economy, and it would be foolhardy to write off the Kingdom.
 The country possesses around 18% of the world's proven petroleum reserves.
-Saudi Arabia is the world’s largest oil exporter, with expected 2020 crude oil production of nearly 10.5m bpd, and exports of nearly 7m bpd alongside substantial exports of refined products.
+Saudi Arabia is the world’s largest oil exporter, with expected 2020 crude oil production of nearly 10.5mn bpd, and exports of nearly 7mn bpd alongside substantial exports of refined products.
 It ranks as the largest exporter of petroleum, with the oil and gas sectors accounting for about 50% of its GDP and 70% of its export earnings.
-Saudi Arabia is also rich in other natural resources like natural gas, iron ore, gold, and copper.
+Saudi Arabia is also rich in other natural resources such as natural gas, iron ore, gold and copper.

 Saudi Arabia Fact File – Selected Economic & Financial Indicators